mongodb/specifications/source/change-streams/change-streams.rst

     private resumeToken: Document;

     /**
+     * An Timestamp that specifies the earliest time at which changes can be received.
+     * Can be specified by the user.
-     * The most recent operationTime received in a server response at the
+     * Defaults tothe most recent operationTime received in a server response at the
      * time of ChangeStream creation.
      */
     private startAtOperationTime: Timestamp;